araten10/EdgewarePlusPlus/README.md

 We have also added a Pack Editor included with each copy of Edgeware++.
 It's a bit different if you're familiar with the old one- it runs in command line and has different features.

-## Planned Additions

-Planned additions, as well as currently known issues, can now be found on the [issues page](https://github.com/araten10/EdgewarePlusPlus/issues).

 ## Packs

 For some of these packs, we will include a pack config file so you're able to easily test relevant settings.
 To apply these settings, you can go into the "File" tab once you've imported the pack, and press the "Load Pack Configuration" button.
 Once they've been loaded, you're free to take a look around and change anything you see fit, as the packs usually will only change a few settings.
 Make sure you save before you exit!